dgroomes/electron-playground/realistic/README.md

     * I do need and like Forge for creating the `.dmg`.
 I looked into using Electron Packager directory and dropping Forge altogether but Packager doesn't really want to be used directly and I don't want to try.
 I estimate a couple hundred lines of code/config/comments which I don't want to do.
-* [ ] Hot reloading isn't working.
-When I change the `index.css` file it should hot reload.
+* [x] DONE Hot reloading for styles isn't working.
+That's totally my bad, I knew this and took out the style loader hastily.
+  When I change the `index.css` file, the styles should update in the app without a refresh.
+This is a basic feature for a realistic project.

 ## Reference